 UNIVERSITY OF WISCONSIN River Falls

 As technology continues to expand into every field and industry, from environment to education to politics, the market for skilled hands-on technicians grows increasingly competitive.
-The Online Bachelor of Science in Applied Computing was designed to produce graduates who can perform programming, software engineering, graphic applications, networking, and operating systems management in a variety of environments, while at the same time promoting power skills such as business communications, ethics, and project management.
+The online Bachelor of Science in Applied Computing degree was designed to produce graduates who can perform programming, software engineering, graphic applications, networking, and operating systems management in a variety of environments, while at the same time promoting power skills such as business communications, ethics, and project management.

 The applied nature of the degree implies that graduates will have the competencies to solve real-world business problems through the application of technology.
 The curriculum in this online bachelor's degree puts a deeper focus on fundamental computer science, software engineering, tech security issues, computing solutions for business problems, and data management.
-A poll of industry representatives indicates that they see a skills gap in computer and information technology related positions which the multidisciplinary focus of this degree would fill.
+A poll of industry representatives indicates that they see a skills gap in computer and information technology-related positions, which the multidisciplinary focus of this online bachelor of science degree would fill.

 All courses are provided online.
 There are no campus visits or face-to-face meeting requirements.